 When former LAPD officer Brett Anderson takes a job as head of security at an old apartment building in Bulgaria's capital, Sofia, he soon begins to experience a series of bizarre and ...
 See full summary »

 A group of actors gather in a remote Northeastern town to rehearse for a mysterious stage production, only to be plunged into a hellish world where their real lives mirror the grisly story of the play.
-John (ROBERT ENGLUND), a notorious horror movie icon, who has fallen from grace, witnesses the murder of a cast member but when he alerts the group, no one believes him, and the harder he pushes to persuade them, the more unstable he appears.
-As John struggles to retain his sanity, a cat and mouse game ensues between him and the mysterious director, Nicholas.
-As the theatre games continue and the actors slip further into their roles, the body count rises.
+John (horror movie icon, Robert Englund), witnesses the murder of a cast member but when he alerts the group, no one believes him, and the harder he pushes to persuade them, the more unstable he appears.
+As John struggles to retain his sanity, a cat & mouse game ensues between him and the mysterious director, Nicholas.
+As the theatre games continue, the actors slip further into their roles, the body count rises.

 Was this review helpful to you?

 | Report this